 Does Kate DiCamillo Have a Dog?

-How to Share Kate Dicamillo’s Books with Your Kids
+How to Share Kate DiCamillo’s Books with Your Kids

-“I am almost inclined to set it up as a canon that a childrenโ€™s story which is enjoyed only by children is a bad childrenโ€™s story.” – CS Lewis
+“I am almost inclined to set it up as a canon that a children’s story which is enjoyed only by children is a bad children’s story.” – CS Lewis

-Books Made Into Movies
+Kate DiCamillo’s Books Turned Into Movies

-Books for All Ages:
+Kate DiCamillo’s Books for All Ages:

 Mercy Watson